mojuwara/note-taking-app/README.md

 	- Links(Inline)
 	- Headers(h1, h2, h3)
 	- Cursor not visible at the beginning of a new line
-	- "* " becomes an unordered list
+	- "* " at start becomes an unordered list
-	- "1 " becomes an ordered list
+	- "1 " at start becomes an ordered list
 	- Tab should insert 4 spaces
 	- Find(and replace?)
 	- Add word to dictionary